brittanymosby/EdD_DataScience/index.md

 3. Week 3 - [Plotting Conditional Means](./scripts/03-plot_means.Rmd), [Attrition datafile](./scripts/attrition.Rdata)
 4. Week 4 - [Getting Data: Flat Files and Tidy Data](./scripts/04-flat_data.Rmd)
   - Fixes for async and broken links in HW: [Week 4 Supplement](./scripts/04-supplement)
+5. Week 5 - [Using Regression for Prediction](./scripts/05-regression) (*Note, you may want to review notes from Applied Stats on correlation and regression.*)

 ### Known Bugs/Issues in Async Lecture
 - Week 1 - The answer for async exercise 1.7 (UNC admission rate) should be .34 or 34%.